Search by Keyword

 As Ian MacDonald's book “Revolution In The Head” states: “Recorded as Soviet tanks rolled into Czechoslovakia, (this song) was a rather tactless jest which, in America, prompted the John Birch Society to charge The Beatles with fomenting communism.”
 This innocent fun-loving rocker was viewed as “pro-Soviet” by the New Left and Far Right.

 In Russia, where the song became a favorite for Russian Beatles fans who heard it through tapes smuggled into the country, it has been reported that The Beatles were viewed there as the “belch of western culture.”
-Paul was refused permission to perform live there in the 80's, although he finally did get to perform in Moscow's Red Square on May 24th, 2003 and actually played “Back In The U.S.S.R.” for the screaming fans there.
+Paul was refused permission to perform live there in the '80s although, as mentioned above, he finally did get to perform in Moscow's Red Square on May 24th, 2003 and actually played “Back In The U.S.S.R.” for the screaming fans there.
 “It was a mystical land then,” McCartney stated before the show referring to his writing of the song back in 1968, adding “It's nice to see the reality.
-I always suspected that people have big hearts.
+I always suspected that the people have big hearts.
 Now I know that's true!”
 And after the show, he proclaimed: “We finally got to do that one here!”